LeeFerreira/LeeFerreira/README.md

 <h1>"My mind rebels at stagnation."</h1>
 <br>Current mini-project is <b>a guide on swapping to Linux from Windows via GitHub Pages</b>.
 Serves to help others, collect information I gave to friends in a singular website and to familiarise myself with Git.
-<br>Also learning <b>Rust</b>.
-Once confident, a personal goal is to rewrite Frosty Mod Manager (just MM for now) as a native Linux program, depending on how long their rewrite takes.
-<br><br><br><br>does anybody remember <a href="https://www.youtube.com/watch?v=qkBx0gMGuhY">"my name is jeff"</a>
+Haven't done very much of it admittedly (me when i have ADHD) but I'll get around to it soon (22/08/2025, hold me to this).

 <!---
 LeeFerreira/LeeFerreira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.